-The Ministry's Leadership Team at Queen Elizabeth II Pukeahu Education Centre.
+Members of the Ministry's Leadership Team outside the Queen Elizabeth II Pukeahu Education Centre in 2017.

-As an experienced senior public servant, Paul brings strong skills to this role including extensive experience in strategic policy development, leading and managing change and working effectively with a diverse group of stakeholders.
+As an experienced senior public servant, Paul brings strong skills to his role in strategic policy development, leading and managing change and working effectively with diverse stakeholders.

 Group Manager Policy and Sector Performance